Click on the links within this brief

 Mick Baron at the Reunion of the V & W Association at Eastbourne

 in 2014.
-He was on East Coast Convoys from Methil on the Firth of Forth to
+He spent fourteen months on East Coast Convoys, from Methil on the Firth of Forth to

-assembled at Methil and met the escort force which usualy consisted of two
+assembled at Methil and met the escort force of two

 destroyers and two trawlers at the Isle of May.
 The Senior Officer of the Escort, Lt.
 Cdr.

 Harold Godfrey Bowerman, DSC, RN was on Westminster.
-"Stumpy" Bowman was only 5 ft 3 inches and stood on a box on the bridge to be seen but was greatly respected.
+"Stumpy" Bowman was only 5 ft 3 inches and had to stand on a box on the bridge to be seen but was greatly respected.
 Earlier in the war Westminster earned the title "E-Boat Killer No 1".

 Depending on the speed of the convoy (set by the slowest

-ship) it took from 8 - 10 days to reach Sheerness and the main danger
+ship) it took from 8 - 10 days to reach Sheerness.
+The main danger

 was from E-boats which had a top speed of 40 knots and mainly attacked at

 evening or night.
-South of Grimsby they were within range of the E-boats and followed one of four channels behind the East Coast
+When they came within range of the E-boats, south of Grimsby, they followed one of four channels behind the East Coast

 minefield, labelled A to D.